Thailand has year round tropical climate with an overall average humidity of 66% to 82%.

 On the other hand in Kuala Rompin the Sailfish season runs from April to November with the peak season from July till end of November.

-Southwest monsoon in fact does not affect Kuala Rompin coast much as it is sheltered by the nearby mountains; however, do expect occasional heavy rain and windy conditions.
+Southwest monsoon in fact does not affect Kuala Rompin's coast much as it is sheltered by the nearby mountains; however, do expect occasional heavy rain and windy conditions.

 Kuala Rompin is situated near the equator so temperature might hit high of 35 C during the day and low of 25 C at night.
 Then again mid November to March is the start of the northeast monsoon which often brings strong rainfall so this season is not recommended for fishing in Kuala Rompin due to strong wind and choppy conditions.